Further development of district administration

 Regarding district administration, the Government, District Councils (DCs) and local communities will continue to forge a closer partnership to take forward the concept of “addressing district issues at the local level and capitalising on local opportunities”.
 In order for the Government to leverage the experience and power of communities as well as to enhance the efficiency of district administration, local personalities are encouraged to play an active role on district affairs.

 To enhance local engagement, the Government introduced the Signature Project Scheme (SPS) in 2013.
 Under the SPS, a one-off grant of $100 million has been reserved for each district to implement one to two projects.
-All the projects are proposed, discussed and agreed by DCs.
+DCs are responsible for advocating and deciding the SPS projects, as well as spearheading their implementation.
 The DC must be satisfied that the projects would address the needs of the district and have visible and lasting impact in the community.
 An SPS project may be works and/or non-works in nature, or a mixture of both.
-DCs may partner with non-profit-making organisations, business organisations, statutory bodies or government departments to deliver these projects.
+DCs may partner with non-profit-making organisations, statutory bodies or government departments to deliver these projects.
 In addition, the Government has also set aside $200 million to finance the preparation work before the SPS projects are submitted to the Finance Committee of the Legislative Council for funding approval and other support services.